-Isle of Palms is primarily a residential community consisting of year-round residents, second home owners, vacation rentals, long-term rentals and a commercial district.
-There is also a first World class residential, vacation, and recreational complex resort at the north end of the island with a similar blend of properties as well as resort amenities. .
-Of the approximately 2,880 acres on the island, approximately 40.6 acres or 1.4 percent of the island is zoned commercial, excluding resort amenities within the gated section of Wild Dunes.
+Isle of Palms is primarily a residential community consisting of year-round residents, second home owners, vacation rentals, long-term rentals, and a commercial district, and .
+There is also a first World class residential, vacation, and recreational complex resort known as Wild Dunes Resort.
+Wild Dunes Resort sits and the north end of the island with a similar blend of properties and includes as well as resort amenities.

+-Of the approximately 2,880 acres that make up Isle of Palms, on the island, approximately 40.6 acres or 1.4 percent of the island is zoned commercial, excluding resort amenities within the gated section of Wild Dunes Resort.
 Only a small portion of the commercially zoned land remains undeveloped.
 The island's economic diversity and high property values provide a strong tax base and has allowed the millage rate, the factor that is multiplied by the assessed value of a property to determine the amount of property tax to be paid, to be the lowest of all municipalities within the Charleston area.

 The island's ocean beach, tidal marshland, and marinas constitute the most important economic assets.
-They are the main reason residents, daily visitors and tourists alike are drawn to the area.
+They These assets are the main reason residents, daily visitors and tourists alike are drawn to the area.
 Only by maintaining and improving these natural assets will the island's community continue to grow and prosper.
-The desirability of living near these natural resources has created relatively high property values, which in turn raises the tax base.
-These same resources attract tourists, which results in accommodations tax revenue.
-This revenue is essential in the support of services and infrastructure.
+The desirability of living near these natural resources has createdcreates relatively high property values, and thus, which in turn raises increases the tax base.
+These same resources assets attract tourists and increases, which results in accommodations tax revenue.
+This The accommodation tax revenue is essential vital to in the support of services and infrastructure.

-The gated community of Wild Dunes includes the major resort, conference, golf and tennis facilities, as well as single-family and multi-family dwelling units.
-Wild Dunes LLC owns and operates these facilities and also manages many of the short-term rental properties within Wild Dunes.
-Short-term rental of these units in season is reaching capacity while unoccupied units remain during the off season.
-The Planned Development District, "PDD" zoning district and Conservation-Recreation zoning district "CR," which applies to most of the Wild Dunes community, allows for a maximum of 297 inn rooms, which are made up by the Boardwalk Inn, The Village, and The Sweatgrass Hotel. and The Village,
+The gated community of Wild Dunes includes two resort the hotels, several major resort, conference centers, golf and tennis facilities, as well as single-family and multi-family dwelling units.
+Wild Dunes LLC owns and operates these facilities with the assistance of Hyatt.
+In addition to the resort hotels, Wild Dunes Resort and also manages many of the short-term rental properties within Wild Dunes, though they aren't the sole short term rental property manager within Wild Dunes.

+Short term rental of these units in season is reaching capacity while unoccupied units remain during the off season.
+The Planned Development Districtor "PDD" zoning district and the Conservation-Recreation zoning district maximum of 297 inn rooms, which are made up by the Boardwalk Inn, The_Village, and The Sweatgrass Sweetgrass Hotel. and The Village,

+"CR," which applies to most of the Wild Dunes community.
+These districts, allows limit the occupancy to 297 resort hotel inn roomsfor a

+Formatted: Justified, Right: -0.08", Space Before: 0 pt

+Formatted: Justified, Right: -0.08", Line spacing: Multiple 1.03 li

+Formatted: Justified, Right: -0.08", Space Before: 0 pt, Line spacing: Multiple 1.03 li

-- Assure continuous economic vitality of the island by maintaining the quality of natural resources and community facilities. - Assure the quality of life of full-time residents is not diminished by the daily visitors or vacation rental commerce. - Maintain and expand City services as needed. - Determine the impact that daily visitors and tourists may have on natural resources, services and infrastructure. - Maintain a sound tax base on the island.
+Assure continuous economic vitality of the island by maintaining the quality of natural resources and community facilities.

+Assure the quality of life of full-time residents is not diminished by the daily visitors or vacation rental commerce.

+Maintain and expand City services as needed.

+Determine the impact that daily visitors and tourists may have on natural resources, services and infrastructure.

+Maintain a sound tax base on the island.